Vardim

-Opposite the village is the Vardim Island Natural Reserve which is popular with birdwatchers as the island is a nesting site for the great cormorant, the black-crowned night heron, the common spoonbill as well as 21 nationally protected bird species.
+Opposite the village is the Vardim Island Natural Reserve which is popular with birdwatchers as the island is a nesting site for the great cormorant, the black-crowned night heron, the common spoonbill and 21 nationally protected bird species.
 The reserve, which is located on what is known locally as Big Vardim Island, is managed by the Bulgarian Society for the Protection of Birds which observes the nesting habits and populations of bird species on the island.
 This reserve is neighbored by two smaller islands known as Small Vardim Island and Haidushki Island.

-Additionally, Vardim is a major launching point for tourist expeditions which frequent the popular white sand beaches of Vardim Island during the summer months.
+Vardim is a major launching point for tourist expeditions which frequent the popular white sand beaches of Vardim Island during the summer.